alokshandilya/tv-py/13-synchronous_asynchronous/README.md

 ### Disadvantages

 1. **Complexity:** Harder to write and debug due to concurrency and potential race conditions.

+   > A **_race condition_** occurs when _multiple threads or processes access shared resources concurrently, and the final outcome depends on the timing or order of execution_.
+This can lead to unpredictable and incorrect behavior.
+To prevent race conditions, you can use synchronization mechanisms like locks , semaphores , or condition variables to ensure that only one thread or coroutine can access the shared resource at a time.

 2. **Overhead:** Managing coroutines and the event loop introduces some overhead.
 3. **Limited Use Cases:** Not all tasks benefit from asynchrony (e.g., CPU-bound tasks).